campopenedo/simpleTodo/README.md

 Simple todo application.
 You need php to use it.
+It works with 7.4 version.

 cd /route/to/simpletodo
 php index.php